inquisitive01/Sudoku-Solver/README.md

   Example:
   https://sugoku.herokuapp.com/board?difficulty=easy

-- SolvePuzzle: When the user clicks on the button, the puzzle gets solved.
+- **SolvePuzzle**: When the user clicks on the button, the puzzle gets solved.
 ## C++ Implementation for SolvePuzzle
 **Let's first try to code our logic to solve the puzzle using backtracking algorithm in C++ programming language.**